 Pastor John, we talk a lot about multiculturalism in the church.
 The question for today is this: What does the church offer the world in race reconciliation, realistically?
 Is the church primarily a place to model racial harmony for the world?
 Or does the church bear responsibility to address police brutality and spearhead broader social changes?
 What would you say to listeners, and to leaders, who are trying to figure this out?

-So let me go back to the, at least in what you said I heard three specific questions.
-So on the basis of those general thoughts, let me give a brief answer to each one.
+So on the basis of those general thoughts, let me go back to the three specific questions, and let me give a brief answer to each one.

-And my conviction — and in conclusion — is that the Church will have its greatest influence for the glory of Chris both individually and socially and eternally if it stays riveted on giving biblical shape to the people of God by his Spirit, through his Word as a witness to the world.
+And my conviction, in conclusion, is that the church will have its greatest influence for the glory of Christ — individually and socially and eternally — if it stays riveted on giving biblical shape to the people of God, by his Spirit, through his word, as a witness to the world.